 For Diane, it was perhaps stress as the tipping point, as her husband Tony noted that the recent death of her parents and siblings had possibly attributed to heart-wrenching stress that may have contributed to the change in Diane’s hair.

-Dr. UGro Gashee: Before & After Pictures – Hair Health Improvement Results
+Dr. UGro Gashee, Infused with Celery: Before & After Pictures – Hair Health Improvement Results

 Dr. UGro Gashee all-natural hair growth results: before and after several months of consistent usage.
 Note the improved fullness, length, texture, sheen, and shine of Diane’s new overall hair health.